 of the esophagus, causing painful burning.

-important to note that heartburn is the most common acid
+heartburn is the most common acid reflux symptom, yet

-Additional typical symptoms of gastro esophageal reflux
+of gastro esophageal reflux disease include: indigestion

-change, hoarseness, globus
+change, hoarseness, globus pharyngis (the feeling of a

-pharyngis (the feeling of a lump at the back of the
+lump at the back of the throat) and otalgia (ear

 pain).